Disclaimer: I do not have the pleasure of owning Fairy Tail.

 When Lucy wakes up, it is to Mirajane's sunny smile and the ominous snip of Cancer's scissors.
 She rubs the blurriness from her eyes as Lisanna squeals in her ear.
 She still feels half-drunk and has no idea where she is.
 She is ripped cruelly out of bed, and, before even getting a chance to request a glass of water, she finds herself shoved into a cold shower, restrained in some sort of chair, twirled in front of a mirror, covered in yards of lace, and giggled over more times than she can count.
 Everything appears to be a whirl of color and fabric, scents and sounds.

 She catches the feeling of Erza sliding the cold chain of her mother's necklace gently around her neck and of Mirajane planting a warm, loving kiss on her temple.
-She can't help but smile into Lisanna's overwhelming grin, and she at one point she finds herself comforting a weeping Juvia, even though she doesn't quite understand the girl's tears.
+She can't help but smile into Lisanna's overwhelming grin, and at one point she finds herself comforting a weeping Juvia, even though she doesn't quite understand the girl's tears.
 She notices that all of the girls are wearing the same dress.
 She feels happy, but also extremely confused.
 She still wants a glass of water.

 She's carefully helped into a rented car, and, even as she realizes that she'd woken up at Natsu's, she finds herself standing behind a dense group of trees in Magnolia's sakura grove.
 Wendy is standing in front of her, wearing a sweet pink dress, just a few shades lighter than all the other girls'.
 She holds Lucy's hands and giggles, casting Troia before she skips away.
 Someone shoves a bouquet of flowers into Lucy's hands as soft music begins to play.

 Lucy's senses sharpen just in time to notice that she's wearing white, listening to Wagner, and watching Wendy scatter rose petals.
-Then, Capricorn is wrapping her hand around his arm and gently pulling her down an aisle lined with the faces of every single person she loves, expect one.
+Then, Capricorn is wrapping her hand around his arm and gently pulling her down an aisle lined with the faces of every single person she loves, except one.

 The last face is waiting for her at the end, grinning like he hasn't a care in the world, although a twinkle in his eyes tells her that he might have been planning this all along.